bovino/bovino/README.md

 ## :books: Topics i am currently interested in ##

-- API Design
+- API design (specially using the specs OpenAPI and Async API)
-- API Gateways (specially Kong API Gateway)
+- API gateways (specially Kong API Gateway)
 - Open innovation (specially with public APIs involved)
 - Distributed architectures (including but not limited to microservices)
-- Data streaming
+- Data streaming (specially using Apache Kafka)
 - Automated testing and quality assurance for APIs
 - API governance